spoddutur/spark-notes/wsg.md

 ### What is Vectorization?
 As main memory grew, query performance is more and more determined by raw CPU costs of query processing.
 That’s where vector operations evolved to allow in-core parallelism for operations on arrays (vectors) of data via specialised instructions, vector registers and more FPU’s per core .

+To better avail in-core parallelism, Spark has done two changes:
+**Vectorization:** Idea is to take advantage of Data Level Parallelism (DLP) within an algorithm via vector processing i.e., processing batches of rows together.
+**Shift from row-based to column-based memory format:** This is beyond scope of this blog.
+Please check out this blog where its discussed in detail.

+What is Vector Processing?
+So, let’s start with understanding vector processing
 ### Goal of Vectorization
 Parallelise computations over vector arrays a.k.a. **perform vector operations**

+To better avail in-core parallelism, Spark has done two changes:
+Vectorization: Modern compilers and CPUs can apply the standard optimisation techniques like loop unrolling, using SIMD, prefetching etc to speed up instruction execution.
+All of these optimisation techniques basically take advantage of Data Level Parallelism (DLP) within an algorithm via vector processing i.e., processing batches of rows together.
+Spark leveraged this technique to handle the cases where whole-stage code-generation could not.
+Hence came Vectorization!!
+We’ll discuss this in detail below.
+Shift from row-based to column-based memory format: This is beyond scope of this blog.
+Please check out this blog where its discussed in detail.

 ### How to perform vector operations?
 Two major approaches: